islonely/base58/README.md

-# Fast Implementation Base58 encoding/decoding
+# Base58 encoding/decoding in V
 Fast implementation of Base58 encoding and decoding in V.

 Base algorithm is adapted from [mr-tron/base58](https://github.com/mr-tron/base58)